Content Type

 india’s-own-navigation-system

-NavIC is operational name of Indian Regional Navigation Satellite System (IRNSS).
-NavIC stands for Navigation with Indian Constellation which is derived from the word navik which means sailor or navigator in Sanskrit and many other Indian languages.
+NavIC is the operational name of the Indian Regional Navigation Satellite System (IRNSS).
+It stands for Navigation with Indian Constellation which is derived from the word navik which also means sailor or navigator in Sanskrit and many other Indian languages.

-It will be providing to types operational services:
+It will be providing two types of operational services:

-• Standard Positioning Service (SPS): This service will be open for all public users.
+• Standard Positioning Service (SPS): This service will be open to all public users.

-• Restricted Service (RS): This is service is encrypted for authorised user’s including military.
+• Restricted Service (RS): This service is encrypted for authorized users including the military.

-During the 1999 Kargil war against Pakistan, Indian military needed GPS data of the nearby regions and for which navigation system of US government could have provided the information but they denied.
-India always thought of having it’s own navigation system but it’s importance was felt during Kargil war.
+In the 1999 Kargil War against Pakistan, the Indian military sought GPS data from nearby regions.
+The US government’s navigation system could have provided the information, but they denied it.
+The significance of having India’s own navigation system became apparent during the Kargil War.

-And then, ISRO in less than 2 years brought country closer to the goal with IRNSS.
+And then, ISRO in less than 2 years brought the country closer to the goal with IRNSS.

 Which are its segments?